 The Cansiglio Forest

-Finally, we recommend visiting the Cansiglio Forest, one of the most important environmental resources in Veneto.
-Located between the provinces of Treviso, Pordenone and Belluno, the Forest is a wide basin covered with a green prairie.
-The route is easily accessible.
-By walking through the forest in autumn, you will enjoy the silence of nature and be fascinated by the warm colours of the landscape.
-Then, if you reach the top of Mount Cavallo, you can even see the lagoon of Venice on the sunniest days.
+A visit to the Cansiglio Forest (Foresta del Cansiglio), one of the most important environmental resources in the entire Veneto region, is suggestive.
+Situated between the provinces of Treviso, Pordenone and Belluno, the forest is a wide basin covered by a verdant prairie.
+The itinerary to cross it does not present any particular difficulties.
+Here you can enjoy the enveloping silence of nature and, walking along it in this particular season, you will be fascinated by the warm colours of the landscape, typical of autumn city breaks in Italy.
+Reaching the top of Mount Cavallo, then, on the sunniest days you can even catch a glimpse of the Venice lagoon.Buy your Venice Pass❯

 Squares, churches and museums in Grosseto

-The stunning Cathedral is named after Saint Lawrence (patron of the city) and is reminiscent of the Romanesque style, with the typical central rose window and the white-red two-toned.
-The most important square of the town is Piazza Dante.
-In its centre, the statue of Leopold II stands proudly.
-According to history, the grand duke worked for the reclamation of the Maremma affected by malaria.
-In the heart of the old town, we find the ancient Church of Saint Peter, dating back to the early Middle Ages.
-Among the museums, we recommend the Maremma Archaeology and Art Museum, where you will find the history of the Maremma from its origins to today, and the Maremma Natural History Museum, where you can learn more about the complex biodiversity of the area.
+The magnificent cathedral is dedicated to San Lorenzo, the city's patron saint.
+The façade is reminiscent of the Romanesque style, with its typical central rose window and red-and-white colour scheme.
+The most important square is Piazza Dante (also known as Piazza delle Catene), where there is Palazzo Aldobrandeschi and the statue of Leopold II, depicted as a hero.
+According to stories, it was in fact the grand duke who worked to reclaim the malaria-stricken Maremma.
+In the heart of the historical centre, we find the city's oldest church, the Church of San Pietro, dating back to the early Middle Ages.
+We also suggest the Maremma Archaeological and Art Museum, where you will find the history of the Maremma from its origins to the present day, and the Maremma Natural History Museum, where you can learn more about the complex biodiversity of the area.

-In addition, in Grosseto surroundings, you can admire pretty villages, nature reserves and areas used for hiking and cycling.
-Last but not least, near Grosseto you will find the sea.
-If you miss the summer season, in Grosseto you can choose between beautiful beaches.
-The coast of Maremma offers relaxation, but also fun, recreation and water sports.
-Finally, we point out the Maremma Regional Park.
-Immersed in the beautiful Tuscan nature, you can choose to try several activities, including trekking and climbing.
+There is no shortage of entertainment during a stay in Grosseto.
+In its surroundings, you can admire pretty villages, nature reserves and areas for trekking and cycling.
+Last but not least, the sea.
+If you are nostalgic for the good season, you will find beautiful beaches in Grosseto, both free and equipped.
+The Maremma coastline offers relaxation, but also fun, entertainment and water sports.
+Finally, we recommend the Maremma Regional Park where, surrounded by beautiful Tuscan nature, you can choose from a variety of activities, including trekking and climbing.

-Camogli is a lovely seaside village located in the Riviera di Levante.
-The municipality mainly develops on the hills, but we recommend visiting the small town centre - almost entirely pedestrian - which focuses on sea level.
-The streets are connected by numerous staircases and the famous creuze, a term that the Ligurians use to indicate small and narrow lanes born in ancient times to connect the port area to the hinterland.
-The main road is parallel to the beach and is framed by typical colourful houses.
-In fact, as in many other Ligurian cities, even in Camogli you will find an expanse of colourful houses: the lively colours allowed sailors to recognize their homes from the sea.
-Among the must-see buildings, we recommend the medieval Castle of Dragonara.
-Used as a defence against pirate attacks in ancient times, today the Castle hosts exhibitions and expositions.WHAT TO DO IN CAMOGLI AND SORROUNDINGS ❯
+Camogli is a lovely seaside village located on the Riviera di Levante.
+The municipality is mainly developed on the hills, but we recommend visiting the small town centre, which is almost entirely pedestrianised and concentrated at sea level.
+The streets of the centre are connected by numerous flights of steps and the famous creuze, a term the Ligurians use to indicate small, narrow lanes, created in ancient times to connect the port area to the hinterland, so that goods could be transported more easily.
+The main street runs parallel to the beach and is framed by typical coloured houses.
+In fact, as in many other Ligurian towns, you will find an expanse of colourful houses in Camogli.
+The colour choice derives from the town's seafaring past: the strong colours were used by sailors to recognise their homes even before docking.
+Among the buildings not to be missed, the first one to visit during your autumn city breaks in Italy is the Dragonara Castle.
+Built in medieval times to defend the village from pirate attacks, today it houses exhibitions and displays.WHAT TO DO IN CAMOGLI AND SORROUNDINGS ❯

-We also recommend a trip to the Portofino Natural Park, a beautiful protected natural area established in 1935.
-In your walks in Camogli, you will be accompanied by the Ligurian sky, dyed of an intense blue even in the autumn months.
+On your walks in Camogli, as on your autumn city breaks in Italy, you will be accompanied by the Ligurian sky, tinged with a deep blue even in the autumn months.